Rochdale

 Learning Objectives:

 • Review US and global economic developments over the past year.
-Has the effect of uncertainty and tariffs tipped the economy toward recession, or has underlying strength won the day?
+Have oil prices and ongoing policy uncertainty tipped the economy toward recession, or has underlying strength won the day?
 What can we expect for the next few years?

-• Learn about factors that will influence the economy, including labor market health, household finances and spending, Administration and Federal Reserve policy, and the health of the global economy.
+• Learn about factors that will influence the economy, including energy prices, household finances, government and Federal Reserve policy, and perhaps the Mid-Term elections.

 Field of Study: